 If you want more of such places, you can go closer to the area of Nukus or further to the south of Uzbekistan, to Termez.
 The ancient Buddhist heritage of Termez and the citadel Kirk Kiz will b great places for you.

 Best places to visit in Uzbekistan in winter

 Nearly all parts of Uzbekistan can be visited in winter.
-Though, as a winter trip, we would recommend considering a tour to the highlights of Uzbekistan.
-Start your tour in Tashkent, fly with a domestic flight to Urgench/Khiva and then drive (or take the train) back to Tashkent by visiting Bukhara & Samarkand.
+Though, as a winter trip, we would recommend considering a tour of the highlights of Uzbekistan.
+Start your tour in Tashkent, fly with a domestic flight to Urgench/Khiva, and then drive (or take the train) back to Tashkent by visiting Bukhara & Samarkand.